 - Support Services: The Mission Campus is a full-service center with its own onsite admissions, assessment, financial aid, tutoring, disability support services, library, and academic counseling staff.
 All of these core services will foster greater opportunity for everyone.

-On behalf of our faculty, staff, and over 7,000 students, we welcome you to the CCSF Mission Center and the proud tradition of equitable educational opportunity we’re committed to providing!
-City College of San Francisco first offered classes in the Mission in 1971, via various scattered locations throughout the district.
+On behalf of our faculty, staff, and students, we welcome you to the CCSF Mission Campus and the proud tradition of equitable educational opportunity we’re committed to providing!
+City College of San Francisco first offered classes in the Mission district community in 1971 at various locations throughout the district.
 The Mission Education Task Force was formed under the leadership of Mr. Mario Barrios and chaired by Mrs. Margaret Cruz, two committed community leaders.
 Their knowledge and experience serving the community - and their leadership - invigorated the struggle for a permanent, full-service campus that would offer equitable educational opportunities for our local community.

 Recognizing the opportunities inherent in addressing the educational needs of the community, a group of Latino educators organized the "Keepers of the Dream."
 This group of community leaders, teachers, and classified staff worked tirelessly over the course of four decades to realize the community’s dream and our current reality -- a permanent home for the Mission Campus in the heart of the Mission District - where an equitable education would be available to the community.
 This dream became a reality when, as a community, we cut the ceremonial ribbon and opened the doors to the Mission Campus on August 7, 2007.